apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Data loader publish](../tutorials/img/tutorial-batch-data-loader-07.png "Data loader publish")

-Finally click `Next` to review your spec.
+Finally, click `Next` to review your spec.
 This is the spec you have constructed.
 Feel free to go back to previous steps and see how making changes there will manifest itself in the spec.
 Similarly you can also edit the spec directly and see it reflected in the other steps.